We provide a unique Christian program dedicated to enhancing the quality of life for adults with intellectual disabilities.

 We assist each individual to achieve emotional, cognitive, physical, social, and spiritual growth to his or her fullest potential.

 Every day students work to grow their faith through Bible study and worship.
 Students enjoy sharing about God's love in our community through volunteer work and the Pathways choir.
-Our students' goal for the year is to read the Bible cover to cover.

 Continuing education helps students to retain the skills they worked hard to learn while in school while providing an opportunity for growth.
 Students explore subjects like math, reading, science, art and life skills.
 Learning is made fun and practical by incorporating money handling and budgeting into math, or practicing reading and comprehension through the Pathways Book Club.
 Life skills range from the art of conversation to cooking classes with recipes students can recreate at home.